SDesign-SBPK/UPE/README.md

 - The front end
 - The prediction API

-For other edge cases of running parts of the application (ex: database script, parsing scripts), see documentation in the relevant folder or ask the team.
+For other edge cases of running parts of the application (ex: database script, parsing scripts), see documentation in the relevant folder.